-All figures represent the proportion of respondents who expressed an opinion and therefore don't include the 562 respondents who said they didn't know how Jersey was currently performing against this outcome.
-SUSTAINABLE RESOURCES "...insufficient incentives or services are provided to encourage recycling, particularly for those who do not have transport to get their waste to the recycling centre." o get their waste to the ma centre." pa "Jersey also needs to work with the other Channel Islands to secure an overall energy and waste strategy as opposed to working in isolation."
+"...insufficient incentives or services are provided to encourage recycling, particularly for those who do not have transport to get their waste to the recycling centre."
+"Jersey also needs to work with the other Channel Islands to secure an overall energy and waste strategy as opposed to working in isolation."
 "We keep hearing about the islands working closely together, but we couldn't even sort out Guernsey's waste to burn.
 Both parties at fault.
 Disgrace."
 "I don't think we manage waste well.
 Recycling is encouraged inconsistently across the parishes, meaning needless use of fuel to get waste to the recycling/dump."
 "We recycle as much family rubbish as possible, but have to take all recycling ourselves with no roadside collection."
 "An Island wide system for all waste needs to be implemented."
-"Recycling green waste, plastic, paper, glass should be mandatory in every parish."
-"It's not just about getting rid of waste, it's about changing how we create it in the first place."
-"We need to do more in terms of recycling.
+28All figures represent the proportion of respondents who expressed an opinion and therefore don't include the 562 respondents who said they didn't know how Jersey was currently performing against this outcome SUSTAINABLE RESOURCES waste, plastic, paper, glass should be mandatory in every parish."
+"Recycling green "It's not just about" getting rid of waste, it's about changing how we create it in the first place."
+"We need to do more" in terms of recycling.
 In my parish all waste is collected together except glass which is separated out."
 "I hear every day that the recycling boxes are simply thrown in a hole with everything together."
-"Waste is a shambles (put it under one authority, not 13!)." 🕖 ENVIRONMENT Jersey is managing the threats posed by climate change Why is this outcome important?
+"Waste is a shambles (put it under one authority, not 13!)."
+Jersey is managing the threats posed by climate change Why is this outcome important?